harsh-thavai/question_to_sql/README.md

-# Natural Language to SQL Query Generator for Inventory Management
+# Natural Language to SQL Query Generator

 This project is a Streamlit-based web application that converts natural language questions into SQL queries for inventory management.
 It specifically interfaces with the AtliQ T-Shirts database but can be adapted for other inventory systems.
 The application leverages Google's Generative AI to transform user questions into SQL queries, which are then executed against the database.